snabbco/snabb/src/doc/performance-tuning.md

 driven by the observation that a CPU is often waiting on memory or some external event, and might as well be doing something else while it's waiting.
 In such a situation, it can be advantageous to run a second thread on that CPU.

 However for Snabb that's exactly what we don't want.
 We do not want another thread competing for compute and cache resources on our CPU and increasing our latency.
-For best results and lowest latency, disable hyperthreading via the BIOS settings.
+For best results, lowest latency, and to avoid a source of packet loss, disable hyperthreading via the BIOS settings.

 ### Consider disabling Turbo Boost